leonplanken/robust-rail-solver/README.md

 ```

 ## Compile ProtoBuf
-In case the ProtoBuf structures must be modified (they can be found under [ProtoBuf](./ServiceSiteScheduling/ProtoBuf/)), then they must be compiled so the main program can call their functionalities.
+In case the ProtoBuf structures must be modified (they can be found under [ProtoBuf](./ServiceSiteScheduling/ProtoBuf/)), then they must be compiled, so the main program can call their functionalities.

 If first usage: